ezcn/grep/sequenceanalysis/variantEffectPrediction.md

 3.3) Use BioMart to find Start/End position of Ensembl ID [(Script)](biomartScript/biomaRt.R) , the output is a BED file.

-### 4) Intersect the output of VEP analysis with embryo development bed file using [Bedtools](kore-bedintersect.sh)
+### 4) Intersect the output of VEP analysis with bed files of embryo dev, reproduction, DDD, LoF using [Bedtools](kore-bedintersect.sh)

 ```
-for id in AS006 AS054 AS064 AS074 AS090 AS094 ;do qsub -e /mpba0/vcolonna/gianluca/$id.int.err -o /mpba0/vcolonna/gianluca/$id.int.out -v id="$id" -N $id.int kore-bedintersect.sh; done
+for id in AS006 AS054 AS064 AS074 AS090 AS094 ;do qsub -e /mpba0/vcolonna/gianluca/$id.int.err -o /mpba0/vcolonna/gianluca/$id.int.out -v id="$id" -N $id.int /mpba0/vcolonna/gianluca/kore-bedintersect.sh; done
 ```